Neighborhood-Traffic-Flow/neighborhoodtrafficflow/README.md

 #### To run this from the command line:
 ```
-# The `conda activate` step only needs to be done once per shell instance.
+# The `conda activate` step only needs to be done once per shell instance
 conda activate ntf
 # Start the server using the run script
 ./run